Tel Aviv Wind Quintet

 Nadav Cohen - Bassoon

-Following his graduation, Nadav became principal bassoonist of the Israel Camerata Jerusalem and has been chosen to participate in numerous advanced training programs such as the Orchestra of the Age of Enlightenment Experience, the Britten-Pears Orchestra and the Aldeburgh World Orchestra.
-During 2012-2013 Nadav completed his Master degree of contemporary music performance as a member of the International Academy of Ensemble Modern in Frankfurt; since then he had collaborated regularly with Ensemble Modern in prestigious concert venues such as the Berlin Philharmonie, Oper Frankfurt and the Concertgebouw in Amsterdam.
+Nadav completed his Master degree at the International Ensemble Modern Academy in Frankfurt.
+Since then he has collaborated regularly with Ensemble Modern in prestigious venues across Europe, such as the Berlin Philharmonie, Oper Frankfurt and the Concertgebouw in Amsterdam.